FFFFFFFXXXXXXX/league_record/readme.md

 1. At the top left there is a small info that shows you how much space your recordings take up as well as a box with a button to open the folder in which your recordings are stored.
 2. On the left side under the info box there is a list of all you recordings.
 The name of each recording is the timestamp of the game.
     Clicking on a recording shows it in the right part of the window.
+Next to the recording name there is a button to delete the recording.
 3. The right part of the window shows the currently selected recording with some information about the game at the bottom.
     The timeline of the video includes markers for the most important events that happened in the game.
     In case you don't want to see ALL events because they clutter the timeline you can enable/disable them by clicking the corresponding checkbox on the bottom right.

+Closing the window doesn't stop LeagueRecord.
+In order to completely stop LeagueRecord you have to close it via the 'Quit' button in the tray menu.

-## Keybindings
+## Keyboard Shortcuts

 | Key                 | Function           |
 |:-------------------:|:------------------:|